Largs: Transport

 The town is served by Largs railway station with regular services to and from Glasgow Central station.
 A Caledonian MacBrayne ferry service runs from Largs to Great Cumbrae.
 Since 2007, the route has been operated by MV Loch Shira.
 During the summer months, the paddle steamer Waverley also calls in at Largs pier during cruises.
 Largs lies on the main A78 road.

+Stagecoach West Scotland run bus services from Largs towards Irvine and Ayr along with McGill’s Bus Services running services to Greenock, Paisley and Glasgow.
+The town also has a local bus service, operated by Shuttle Buses.